The Atlantic: CityLab

 In 2015, CityLab and Univision launched CityLab Latino, which features original journalism in Spanish as well as translated reporting from the English language edition of CityLab.com.
 The site has not been updated since 2018.

 In early December 2019, Atlantic Media sold CityLab to Bloomberg Media, which promptly laid off half the staff.
 The site was relaunched on June 18, 2020, with few major changes other than new branding and linking the site with other Bloomberg verticals and its data terminal.

-In September 2019, TheAtlantic.com introduced a digital subscription model, restricting unsubscribed readers' access to five free articles per month.

-In June 2020, The Atlantic released its first full-length documentary, White Noise, a film about three alt-right activists.